-On 6 May, Fletcher absorbed TF11 and TF44 into TF17.
-Believing the Japanese carriers were still well to the north near Bougainville, Fletcher continued to refuel.
+On 6 May, Fletcher absorbed TF11 and TF44 into TF17 and, believing that the Japanese carriers were still well to the north near Bougainville, continued to refuel.
 Reconnaissance sorties by aircraft from the US carriers throughout the day failed to locate any of the Japanese naval forces as these latter were just beyond scouting range.

-US Boeing B-17 Flying Fortress four-engined heavy bombers based in Australia and staging through Port Moresby attacked the approaching Japanese invasion forces, including Goto’s warships, several times during 6 May without success.
+USAAF Boeing B-17 Flying Fortress four-engined heavy bombers based in Australia and staging through Port Moresby attacked the approaching Japanese invasion forces, including Goto’s warships, several times during 6 May, but without success.
 MacArthur’s headquarters radioed Fletcher with reports of the attacks and the locations of the Japanese invasion forces.
 The reports of MacArthur’s aircrews of sighting a carrier, in fact Shoho, about 490 miles (790 km) to the north-west of TF17 further convinced Fletcher that fleet carriers were accompanying the invasion forces.

 Late on 6 May or early on 7 May, Kamikawa Maru set up a seaplane base in the Deboyne islands group in order to help provide air support for the invasion forces as they approached Port Moresby.
 The rest of Marumo’s Close Cover Force then took station near the D’Entrecasteaux islands group to help screen Abe’s oncoming Transport Force convoy.

 At 06.25 on 7 May, TF17 was 132 miles (213 km) to the south of Rossel island, and at this time, Fletcher sent Crace’s cruiser force, now designated Task Group 17.3, to block the Jomard Passage.
 Fletcher understood that Crace would be operating without air cover since TF17’s carriers would be busy trying to locate and attack the Japanese carriers.
-Detaching Crace reduced the anti-aircraft defences for Fletcher’s carriers, but Fletcher nonetheless decided the risk was necessary to ensure the Japanese invasion forces could not slip through to Port Moresby while he engaged the carriers.
+Although he appreciated that the detachment of Crace’s cruisers reduced the anti-aircraft defences for his carriers, Fletcher nonetheless decided the risk was necessary to ensure the Japanese invasion forces could not slip through to Port Moresby while he engaged the carriers.

-At 08:20, one of the floatplanes from Furutaka found Fletcher’s carriers and immediately reported it to Inoue’s headquarters at Rabaul, which passed the report on to Takagi.
+At 08.20, one of Furutaka's floatplanes found Fletcher’s carriers and immediately reported it to Inoue’s headquarters at Rabaul, which passed the report on to Takagi.
 The sighting was confirmed by a floatplane from Kinugasa at 08.30.
 Takagi and Hara, confused by the conflicting sighting reports they were receiving, decided to continue with the strike on the ships to their south, but turned their carriers to the north-west to close the distance with Furutaka's reported contact.
-Takagi and Hara considered that the conflicting reports might mean that the US carrier force were operating in two separate groups.
+Takagi and Hara considered that the conflicting reports might mean that the US carrier force was operating in two separate groups.

 At 09.15, Takahashi’s attack force reached its target area, sighted Neosho and Sims, and for a period of about two hours searched vainly for the US carriers.
 Finally, at 10.51 the crews of Shokaku's scouting aircraft realised that they had been mistaken in their identification of the oiler and destroyer as aircraft carriers.
 Takagi now appreciated that the US carriers were between him and the invasion convoy, placing the invasion forces at great risk.
 At 11.15, the torpedo-bombers and fighters abandoned the mission and headed back toward the carriers with their ordnance, while the 36 dive-bombers attacked the two US ships.
-Four dive-bombers attacked Sims and the rest targeted Neosho.
-The destroyer was hit by three bombs, broke in half, and sank immediately, taking with her all but 14 of her 192-man crew.
-Neosho was hit by seven bombs.
-One of the dive-bombers, hit by anti-aircraft fire, crashed into the oiler.
-Heavily damaged and without power, Neosho was left drifting and slowly sinking, but before losing power, Neosho had been able to notify Fletcher that she was under attack and in trouble, but garbled any other details as to just who or what was attacking her and gave the wrong co-ordinates for her position.
+Four dive-bombers descended on Sims and the rest targeted Neosho.
+The destroyer was hit by three bombs, broke in half and immediately sank, taking with her all but 14 of her 192-man crew.
+Neosho was hit by seven bombs, and one of the dive-bombers, hit by anti-aircraft fire, crashed into the oiler.
+Heavily damaged and without power, Neosho was left drifting and slowly sinking but, before losing power, was able to notify Fletcher that she was under attack and in trouble, but garbled any other details as to just who or what was attacking her and gave the wrong co-ordinates for her position.

 The US attack aircraft sighted Shoho a short distance to the north-east of Misima island at 10.40 and deployed to attack.
 The Japanese carrier was protected by four A6M and two Mitsubishi A5M single-engined fighters flying combat air patrol, as the rest of the carrier’s aircraft were being prepared below decks for an attack on the US carriers.
 Goto’s cruisers surrounded the carrier in a diamond formation, between 3,000 and 5,000 yards (2750 and 4575 m) off each of Shoho's 'corners'.
 Attacking first, Lexington's air group, led by Commander William B. Ault, hit Shoho with two 1,000-lb (454-kg) bombs and five torpedoes, causing severe damage.
 At 11.00, Yorktown's air group attacked the burning and now almost stationary carrier, hitting her with as many as 11 more 1,000-lb (454-kg) bombs and at least two torpedoes.
 Torn apart, Shoho sank at 11.35.
 Fearing more air attacks, Goto withdrew his warships to the north, but sent the destroyer Sazanami back at 14.00 to rescue survivors, who numbered just 203 of the carrier’s 834-man crew.
 Three US aircraft were lost in the attack: two SBD dive-bombers from Lexington and one from Yorktown.
 All of Shoho's aircraft complement of 18 was lost, but three of the combat air patrol’s pilots were able to ditch at Deboyne and survived.
 At 12.10, using a prearranged message to signal TF17 on the success of the mission, the Lexington SBD pilot and squadron commander Robert E. Dixon radioed 'Scratch one flat top!
 Signed Bob.'